TimonPost/laminar/README.md

 basic are unreliable and reliable packets.
 Also ordering, sequencing can be done on multiple streams.
 For more information, read the projects [README.md][readme], [book][book], [docs][docs] or [examples][examples].

+## Important
+- Correct useage of laminar

+    With gaming networking for fast-phased FPS games, you have to deal with a lot of data that has to go from point A to B.
+    We are talking about numbers of 20/30/60 htz.
+    Laminar is based and optimized for the situation where a consistent flow of packets from server to client and from client to server.
+    In a game, where everything runs at milliseconds and speed, you have to deal with high speeds and regular updates.

+    In what kind of scenarios could this occur?
+    You can think of input synchronisation, location updates, state updates, events etc.
+    Let's zoom in on input synchronisation of an FPS game.
+    The client sends the packages, the server receives it, validates it, and sends an update to all other clients.
+    In an FPS game, a lot of input is shared, and it's not a strange idea for a client to share its input and receive updates every 60x a second.
+    To use laminar correctly you have to make sure there is a consistent communication from server -> client and client -> server.

+- TCP isn't so bad

+    TCP is made for reliability, end does this very well.
+    We have been asked many times by people why reliability does not work well or is slow in laminar.
+    Important to know is that laminar has reliability as an option but it is not focused on that and isn't made to be faster and better than TCP.
+    In the fast phased game industry it is not possible to use TCP.
+Because a delay in a packet can have a major impact on all subsequent packets.
+    Reliability, after all, is less important for fast-phased FPS games; UDP.
+    So consider TCP when you need less frequent packet communication or big file transfers.

 [gog]: https://gafferongames.com/
 [readme]: https://github.com/amethyst/laminar/blob/master/README.md
 [book]: https://amethyst.github.io/laminar/docs/index.html